Suzuki Vitara SUV review

 Unfortunately, the switch to hybrid powertrains has made the Vitara more expensive, dragging the price up to more than some of its rivals.
-While some may feel its increased power and economy is worth the extra outlay, a high price tag definitely changes the Vitara for the worse when you consider it as an overall package.
+While some may feel its increased power and economy is worth the extra outlay, a high price tag definitely doesn’t do the Vitara any favours when you consider it as an overall package.

-No model is light on equipment, either – even the entry-level SZ4 trim comes with alloy wheels, DAB radio, air-conditioning, adaptive cruise control and Bluetooth to connect your smartphone.
+No model is light on equipment, either – even the discontinued entry-level SZ4 trim came with alloy wheels, DAB radio, air-conditioning, adaptive cruise control and Bluetooth to connect your smartphone.
 Now, the entry-level model is the SZ-T trim, which brings sat-nav, a reversing camera, Apple CarPlay and Android Auto, tinted windows and 17-inch alloy wheels.
 Top-spec SZ5 brings parking sensors, suede upholstery, keyless entry and a panoramic sunroof.

 Safety is of course top priority for most families and the Vitara has a five-star crash-test rating from Euro NCAP, thanks to its roster of airbags, anti-lock brakes, electronic stability control, autonomous emergency braking and lane-departure warning.
 Meanwhile, the Suzuki finished 52nd out of the 75 cars ranked in our 2022 Driver Power owner satisfaction survey of cars currently on sale in the UK.

 While this Vitara might not be as revolutionary as the original, it does most things very well, and should prove very dependable.
-If you can live without four-wheel drive, we reckon the mid-range SZ-T is the best value; it’s very well equipped - getting features such as sat nav, a rear parking camera, smartphone connectivity and larger alloy wheels - but only costs around £1,000 more to buy than the entry-level model.
+If you can live without four-wheel drive, we reckon the mid-range SZ-T is the best value; it’s very well equipped – getting features such as sat nav, smartphone connectivity and alloy wheels at a price that’s competitive with rivals.
+However, it’s a shame that the Full Hybrid isn’t much cheaper to run than the standard version, and sacrifices quite a bit of boot space.